 This series of presentations and get-togethers introduces Barnard students to professionals in a broad range of careers and industries so that they can get an honest picture of what it’s all about—the real scoop.
 Guest speakers, many of whom are Barnard alumnae, come to campus to hold informal chats with students or participate in panel presentations based on targeted industries.
 They share academic and career stories, provide professional advice, and field questions, to offer an inside view of building a career.
 Students will gain exposure to career paths they may not have considered, along with the encouragement to seek additional knowledge about a particular industry.

 The mission of the Jumpstart Programs overall is to advance industry-specific knowledge and professional skill of students through exposure to industry experts, lecture-based training, professional resources and networking, and practical experience though jobs and internships.

 Participants in the STEM Jumpstart Program will learn practical strategies and an understanding of the core proficiencies and expertise necessary to enter the technology industry.

 Programs are held throughout the academic year, including a Women in Tech Conference, featuring workshops, panels, vendor fair, technical speakers, mentoring and a job/internship fair.

-For details on these programs and a schedule of events, please visit the Career Development website.
+For details on these programs and a schedule of events, please visit the Beyond Barnard website.